Nova Scotia Road Trip Itinerary 2023 (By a Local, With Map)

-The drive in this Nova Scotia 7 day itinerary takes you along the Lighthouse Route, The Fundy Coastal Drive and the Evangeline Trail, and then back to Halifax.
+I’m a Nova Scotia local, and I can promise you that it includes some of the best things to see in Nova Scotia.
+It takes you along the Lighthouse Route, The Fundy Coastal Drive and the Evangeline Trail, and then back to Halifax.
+It’s one of our top road trips in Canada!

 7 Day Nova Scotia Itinerary